Calgary: Airports

 Calgary International Airport (YYC), in the city's northeast, is a major transportation and cargo hub for much of central and western Canada.
 It is Canada's fourth busiest airport, serving 18 million passengers in 2019.
 The airport serves as the primary gateway into Banff National Park, located 90 minutes west, and the entire Canadian Rocky Mountain Parks system.
 Non-stop destinations include cities throughout Canada, the United States, Europe, Central America, and Asia.
 Calgary/Springbank Airport, Canada's eleventh busiest, serves as a reliever for the Calgary International taking the general aviation traffic and is also a base for aerial firefighting aircraft.

 Pedestrian and cycling

 Spanning over 1,000 km, Calgary has the most extensive walking and cycling pathway network in North America.
 There are also 290 km of on-street bikeways and 96 km of publicly maintained trails.
 As of 2017, 140,000 Calgarians cycle at least once a week and about 400,000 cycle occasionally.
-40% of cyclists in Calgary ride no matter how cold it gets and 96% ride when temperatures are above 0°.
-The Peace Bridge provides pedestrians and cyclists access to the downtown core from the north side of the Bow River.
+40% of cyclists in Calgary ride no matter how cold it gets and 96% ride when temperatures are above 0 °C. The Peace Bridge provides pedestrians and cyclists access to the downtown core from the north side of the Bow River.
 The bridge ranked among the top 10 architectural projects in 2012 and among the top 10 public spaces of 2012.